 - 9 Frequently asked questions

 Beetroots are one of the oldest cultivated vegetables in the world.
-They are easy to grow, and you can find them at almost any grocery store.
+This popular and easy to grow vegetable you can find at almost any grocery store.
 The most common varieties of beet are red, white, and golden.
-They have a mild flavor and deep red color with sweet root also used as a dye.
-Beet greens are very nutritious and are high in vitamins and minerals, and you can use leaves to perfect salad green.
+Usually have a mild flavor and deep red color with sweet root which is also used as a dye.
+Beet greens are very nutritious and are high in vitamins and minerals, and you can use their leaves for perfect salad green.

 The word beetroot comes from the Celtic origin word bete for “beet” and “root.”
 Beet’s origin is from Mediterranean Europe and North Africa, and the ancient Greeks first cultivated it.